zth/rescript-relay/reason-relay-documentation/docs/subscriptions.md

 ## API Reference

-`[%relay.subscription]` is expanded to a module containing the following functions:
+`[%relay]` with a subscription in it is expanded to a module containing the following functions:

 ## `subscribe`